hamed-fs/useful_commands/multipliers_project.md

 #### Notes:

-- We should logically breakdown our app components under several modules
+- We should logically breakdown our app components under several features
 - These directories may have several sub-folders for categorizing structure base on logical connections between components.
 - Test files should reside inside a `test` folder at the root of the application.
 - Unit and Widget tests must be in a `test` folder.
 The integration test must go in a separate directory called `test_driver` and both folders must be at the same level as the lib folder.